-Even with home prices rising in some areas, there is still a way to buy an affordable home.
-They’re called a pre-foreclosed home, and they can be quite attractive financially.
+With home prices rising in some areas, a pre-foreclosed home can be quite attractive financially.

 When a property is in pre-foreclosure, the owner still has a chance to ward off a foreclosure by getting enough money to pay the bank or sell the property to pay off the loan.

 “A buyer comes in and gets a home at a discount from the full market value without the house ever going on the market,” says Darren Blomquist, senior vice president at Attom Data Solutions, parent company of RealtyTrac in Irvine, Calif.
 “It can be a win-win situation for everyone.”

 If they can do that, they can likely walk away with a little equity in the home and while avoiding a bad credit mark that comes with a foreclosure — a mark can last seven years.

 “These went out of vogue during the housing downturn, but they have come back,” adds Blomquist.
 “There are fewer of them now.
 But since the housing market is on fire, people are looking for bargains.”